guilleng/c-programming-a-modern-approach-solutions/chapter15/exercises/02/README.md

 ---

 (b)
-Function definitions.
-The procedure that a function performs should be on a source file because it may rely on some other procedure that the program interface has no business in being aware of.
+Function definitions should not be put in a header file.
+The implementation details of a function, including the procedure it performs, should be placed in a source file.
+The header file should only contain the function prototype, which describes the function's signature and return type.
+This separation ensures that the program interface does not need to be aware of the internal procedures the function relies on.

 (c)
-This may be a nontrivial question.
-Some preprocessor computations/macros may be simple enough to be defined on the interface, but others are best hidden away.
-As a rule of thumb preprocessor symbol definitions of things that need to be shared and that can only be accomplished via the preprocessor should be put in a header file.
+This is a nuanced question.
+While some preprocessor computations/macros may be simple enough to be defined in the interface, others are better hidden away.
+As a general rule, preprocessor symbol definitions that need to be shared and can only be achieved through the preprocessor should be placed in a header file.
+This allows other source files to access and utilize those shared definitions.